danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Onboarding.md

 - All dbt commands need to be run within the `dbt-image` docker container
 - To get into the `dbt-image` docker container, go to the analytics project (which you can get to by typing `goto analytics` from anywhere on your Mac) and run the command `make dbt-image`.
 This will spin up our docker container that contains `dbt` and give you a bash shell within the `analytics/transform/snowflake-dbt` directory.
 - All changes made to the files within the `analytics` repo will automatically be visible in the docker container!
 This container is only used to run `dbt` commands themselves, not to write SQL or edit `dbt` files in general (though technically it could be, as VIM is available within the container)
-- [ ] From a different terminal window run `atom ~/.dbt/profiles.yml` and update this file with your info.
+- [ ] From a different terminal window run `code ~/.dbt/profiles.yml` and update this file with your info.
 - [ ] Run `dbt compile` from within the container to know that your connection has been successful, you are in the correct location, and everything will run smoothly.
 - [ ] test the command `make help` and use it to understand how to use `make dbt-docs` and access it from your local machine.